Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Related Works

-More recent reconstruction-based-QC approaches also operate under the premise that high-quality segmentations lie in a common space.
-However, instead of assuming spatial alignment~\cite{valindria2017reverse,Robinson2019Automated} (i.e. Euclidean space), these methods posit that high-quality ground truth masks lie within a learnable latent manifold~\cite{galati2021efficient,wang2020deep}.
+More recent reconstruction-based-QC approaches also assume that high-quality segmentations lie in a common space.
+However, instead of assuming spatial alignment~\cite{valindria2017reverse,Robinson2019Automated} (i.e., Euclidean space), \vincenzo{similarly to earlier metric-specific techniques~\cite{liu2019alarm}, these methods~\cite{galati2021efficient,wang2020deep} build on the assumption} that high-quality ground truth masks lie within a learnable latent manifold.
 While more efficient and robust, these methods suffer from two critical limitations.
-First, because they rely on distance-based retrieval to find the closest sample point to the predicted segmentation in the learned space, issues can arise when the segmentation to be controlled is very bad and is far from the underlying normative distribution of high-quality segmentations.
+First, because they rely on distance-based retrieval to find the closest sample point to the predicted segmentation in the learned space, issues can arise when the segmentation to be controlled is very poor and is far from the underlying normative distribution of high-quality segmentations.
 In such cases, this distance-based matching may fail, resulting in pseudo-ground truths (pGTs) that no longer resemble the actual ground truth, ultimately leading to unreliable quality estimates.
-The latter problem may be exacerbated by the fact that state-of-the-art learning-based QC techniques operate in 2D~\cite{galati2021efficient,wang2020deep,liu2019alarm,fournel2021medical}.
+The latter problem may be exacerbated by the fact that state-of-the-art learning-based QC techniques operate in 2D~\cite{galati2021efficient,wang2020deep,Li_2022_MIA,Jin_2024_MedPhys,fournel2021medical}.
 Previous studies~\cite{fournel2021medical} have shown that performing QC at the slice level yields better results and provides finer granularity.
-However, the loss of three-dimensional information, which carries relevant information about the geometrical properties of a segmentation mask, can be detrimental to the sampling process.
+However, the loss of three-dimensional information, which carries relevant geometric properties of a segmentation mask, can be detrimental to the sampling process.
 For example, segmented 2D masks of the heart's left ventricle should appear larger in the basal slices compared to the axial slices.

-In this work, we leverage the advantages of 2D learning-based reconstruction-based QC techniques, while addressing their limitations.
+In this work, we leverage the advantages of 2D learning-based reconstruction-based QC techniques while addressing their limitations.
 We propose a novel sampling strategy that learns to generate high-quality pGTs from a diffusion-based generative model, guided by a rich embedding of visual and spatial cues.
-By injecting 3D contextual information, the proposed distance-based retrieval with conditional sampling is better suited to recover pGTs from poor segmentations.
-At the same time, it offers a scalable and model-agnostic QC solution.
+By combining 3D contextual information with visual cues extracted from the input image, the proposed distance-based retrieval with conditional sampling is better suited to recover pGTs from poor segmentations while preserving consistency with the patient-specific anatomy represented in the image.